yujiri8/yujiri.xyz/misc/snakes.md

 * In the unlikely event that you genuinely wrong a snake, they will usually not accept restitution, because they prefer to have you in the malefactor position.

-Snakes can be hard to identify beccause they're so skilled at what they do.
-But the most important advice is to give up on them completely.
+The most important advice is to give up on them completely.
 Don't ever try to argue with them or consider anything they say.
 Interact with them as little as possible.
 That's the best you can do for your sanity.

 The worst thing you can do with them is feel obligated to be honest.
 They will never return the gesture.